Coatzacoalcos: Economy

 The city's industry is dominated by the petrochemical sector.
 Four big industrial petrochemical complexes are located near the city (Pajaritos, Cosoleacaque, Morelos and Cangrejera) making it one of the most important concentrations of its kind in the world.
 The state-owned Pemex Petroquímica subsidiary is headquartered in Coatzacoalcos and 85% of its production is concentrated there.

 Demographics

-In 2020, the municipality reported a population of 310,698 inhabitants, 212,540 residing in the municipal seat,. which makes it the 3th largest in the state after Veracruz and Xalapa.
-Other townships include Olmec City (24,085 hab.), Allende (23,351 hab.), Villa San Martín (15,659 hab.) and Puerto Esmeralda (9,585 hab.).
+In 2020, the municipality reported a population of 310,698 inhabitants, 212,540 residing in the municipal seat, which makes it the 3rd largest in the state after Veracruz and Xalapa.
+Other townships include Olmec City (24,085 hab.), Gavilán de Allende (23,351 hab.), Villa San Martín (15,659 hab.) and Puerto Esmeralda (9,585 hab.).
 Coatzacoalcos is the seat of a Metropolitan Area, which together with the municipalities of Ixhuatlán del Sureste and Nanchital de Lázaro Cárdenas del Río had a population of 354,606 in 2020.

 Education

 The Universidad Veracruzana maintains a branch campus and library in Coatzacoalcos.
 Also, TecNM has a campus in the city.